August-Bolter/SWEN303-Project/Scenarios Explanation.md

 2. Create Question/Quiz (Personas Involved: Sally, Liam and Veronica)

-This use-case describes the process of a student or instructor creating a question/quizzes with the relevant fields
+This use-case describes the process of a student or instructor creating a question/quizzes

 3. Answer Question/Quiz (Personas Involved: Sally, Liam and Veronica)